alexandreborges/malwoverview/README.md

 32. Retrieve combined information about a given IP address from multiple services.
 33. Offer extra option to save any downloaded file to a central location.
 34. List and search vulnerabilities from NIST through different criterias.
-35. Query VulnCheck KEV (Known Exploited Vulnerabilities) database - Community/Free tier.
+35. Query VulnCheck database - Community/Free tier.

 ## CONTRIBUTORS